Wrongful Dismissal — Ontario

 - 3+ months of service for notice rights.

-- 12+ months of continuous service for severance pay and unjust dismissal protection.
+- 12+ months of continuous service for severance and unjust-dismissal protection.

-- Not available to managers or workers covered by a collective agreement (union contract).
+- Not available to managers or workers under a collective agreement — union members go through their grievance process instead.

 What to Do If You Were Wrongfully Dismissed by a Canadian Employer

-- File your complaint within 90 days of being dismissed — this deadline is strict and cannot be extended.
+- File the complaint within 90 days — this deadline is strict and not extendable.

-- Keep your termination letter and Record of Employment (ROE).
+- Keep your termination letter and your Record of Employment (ROE).

 What should you NOT do?